NFL Team Grades for Week 3

 Result: Won 20-16

-You can't tell from the final score, but the Eagles played a sensational game against the Colts—at least relative to the kind of game the Eagles want to play.
+You can't tell from the final score, but the Eagles played a sensational game against the Colts—at least relative to the kind of game Philadelphia wants to play.
 It was a physical, low-scoring affair in which the Eagles defense finally stiffened late with the game on the line.

 Carson Wentz wasn't perfect in his return to action, but he was more than serviceable (and an improvement over Nick Foles).
 He finished 25-of-37 for 255 yards with a touchdown and an interception.

 More impressive was Philadelphia's rushing attack.
-Despite not having Jay Ajayi or Darren Sproles, the Eagles still managed to rack up 152 yards on the ground.
+Despite not having Jay Ajayi or Darren Sproles, the Eagles managed to rack up 152 yards on the ground.
 Only 10 of those yards came from Wentz himself.
 The running game played a big role in Philadelphia's 11-minute game-winning drive.

-This wasn't a pretty win, but it's exactly the kind of game you want to see in Wentz's return if you're an Eagles fan.
+This wasn't a pretty victory, but it's the kind you want to see in Wentz's return if you're an Eagles fan.
 Philadelphia showed that it is deep at running back, still has a clutch defense—the Tampa Bay Buccaneers may have cast some doubt—and, most importantly, that Wentz is healthy and at least close to 100 percent.

 Week 3 Grade: B+